 - Terry A. Johnson, DO, of McDermott, becomes the first DO ever elected to the Ohio General Assembly

 - Osteopathic Heritage Foundation announces a $105 million grant to support the Ohio University College of Osteopathic Medicine, the largest private grant ever made to a higher education institution in Ohio and among the top 50 ever given to an institution of higher education in the United States.
 The college is renamed the Ohio University Heritage College of Osteopathic Medicine.

 - The Ohio University Board of Trustees enters negotiations to acquire property in Dublin, Ohio, for an OU-HCOM branch campus in Central Ohio.
-The property, which includes 14.847 acres of land and three existing structures, is to be purchased for $11,000,000
+The property, which includes 14.847 acres of land and three existing structures, is to be purchased for $11 million.

-- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to rennovate a building and hire staff for a Cleveland Regional OU-HCOM Extension Branch that will accept 32 students in 2015.
+- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to renovate a building and hire staff for a regional OU-HCOM campus that will accept 32 students in 2015.

 - Robert S. Juhasz, DO, of Cleveland, is installed as the 118th president of the American Osteopathic Association.

 - The OOA celebrates its 115th anniversary with a statewide radio campaign.

 - The AOA House of Delegates votes to accept a Memorandum of Understanding with the Accreditation Council for Graduate Medical Education to create a unified system to accredit MD and DO postdoctoral training programs.